HHDVasishtPranav/AutoCommiBashScript/README.md

 # AutoCommitBashScript
 This repository contains a script `autoCommit.sh` that automates the process of committing and pushing changes to a Git repository.
 The script also logs the commit time to a file.
+This is specific to Unix-like operating systems such as Linux and macOS.

 ## Script Details